CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ## Making Characters

-If any of your players are brandnew to Table Top Role Play Games, than I'd encourage you to steer them towards these pre-generated character sheets:
+If any of your players are brand new to Table Top Role Play Games, than I'd encourage you to steer them towards these pre-generated character sheets:

 - Premade 1
 - Premade 2